JessicaRulestheUniverse.com

 The week in apocalypses

-August 28, 2007 By: jessicazafra Category: Cosmic Things, Current Events and Movies No Comments →
+August 28, 2007 By: jessicazafra Category: Cosmic Things, Current Events, Movies No Comments →

 Too big a deal is being made of today’s eclipse.
 I watch for signs of the apocalypse, and I don’t think it is one.
 It’s not extraordinary enough.
 There are five, six eclipses every year, and the red moon stuff sounds like fear-mongering—it makes people think of war and Old Testament plagues.
 (I hate to break this to you but the world is already at war, there’s always been a war going on in some corner of the world, and war is big business.)
 In many ways we’re still the ancient tribesmen beating the drums to keep the moon from swallowing the sun.